oasislabs/game-box/README.md

 You're free to implement as few or as many of these as you like.
 In the future, we'll be adding more opinionated flow methods to make it easier to make more complicated games (we currently only have a small subset of those available in boardgame.io, for example).

 ## Building + Migrating
 Building is separated into three stages, each with a corresponding build script.
+- If you want to deploy on your local development instance (`development`), make sure a local parity chain is running: `./scripts/start-parity.sh`
+   * (Note: This will launch Parity with very loose network settings -- feel free to restrict those to localhost if you don't want to test with other machines on your local network)
+- To deploy onto the Oasis devnet (`oasis`), make sure your mneumonic is defined in `secrets.json`.

 From the repo root:
 1. Build Rust dependencies: `./scripts/build-crates.sh`
-2. Migrate contracts onto a testnet: `truffle migrate --network oasis`
+2. Migrate contracts onto a testnet: `truffle migrate --network development`
-3. Build frontend components: `truffle exec ./scripts/build-frontend.js --network (your network) --confidential true`
+3. Build frontend components: `truffle exec ./scripts/build-frontend.js --network development --confidential true`

 It's important that (3) always be performed after (2), and with `truffle exec`, because it depends on the address of your deployed contract, which Truffle automatically determines.